-*Promotion period is from now on until 31 December 2022 with terms and conditions applied.
+*Promotion is valid from now until 31 August 2023 with terms and conditions applied.

 All part of the performance